History of Ferroelectric Doped HfO2 and ZrO2

 Ongoing research

-The polarization hysteresis for all dopants showed a maximum remanent polarization value between 15-40 μC/cm², depending on the dopant material.
-The highest values were obtained for Lanthanum doped HfO2 with TiN electrodes.
+Depending on the dopant material, the polarization hysteresis showed a maximum remanent polarization value between 15-40 μC/cm².
+The highest values were obtained for lanthanum-doped HfO2 with TiN electrodes.
 Piezo-response force microscopy (Oak Ridge Nat.
 Laboratory/Univ.
-Nebraska) in conjunction with transmission electron microscopy (North Carolina State University) measurements revealed domains within single grains with a diameter of ~20-30 nm for 10 nm thick films.
+Nebraska), in conjunction with transmission electron microscopy measurements, revealed domains within single grains with a diameter of ~20-30 nm for 10 nm thick films.
+For ZrO2, a field-induced transition from non-polar to polar grains is found, as expected for a tetragonal to orthorhombic phase transition (Figure 2).
 The polycrystalline structure of the films caused a varying polarization orientation within the layer.
-The size distribution of the grains follows a Poisson distribution resulting in a grain size dependent coercive field and Curie temperature.
+The size distribution of the grains follows a Poisson distribution, resulting in a grain size-dependent coercive field and Curie temperature.

 Contact